Israel envoy to brief US over ban on Palestinian groups

 Most dramatic was the decision on the civil society groups, which has rattled the coalition and returned focus to the conflict and Israel’s decades-long occupation of territories the Palestinians seek for a future state.

-Israel has for years alleged the groups’ links to a Palestinian militant group but even under Netanyahu’s hardline government, stopped short of labelling them terrorist groups.
+Israel has for years alleged the groups’ links to a Palestinian militant group but even under Netanyahu’s hardline government, stopped short of labeling them terrorist organizations.

+The announcement has outraged the activist community in Israel, which in recent years has also faced pushback from hardline Israeli governments.
+In a joint statement Monday, more than 20 Israeli human rights groups, including some of the country’s leading, most established organizations, condemned the step, calling it “a draconian measure that criminalizes critical human rights work.”

-The declaration appeared to pave the way for Israel to raid their offices, seize assets, arrest staff and criminalize any public expressions of support for the groups.
+The declaration against the Palestinian rights groups appeared to pave the way for Israel to raid their offices, seize assets, arrest staff and criminalize any public expressions of support for the groups.
 Most of the targeted organizations document alleged human rights violations by Israel as well as the Palestinian Authority, both of which routinely detain Palestinian activists.

 The designated groups are Al-Haq, a human rights group founded in 1979, as well as the Addameer rights group, Defense for Children International-Palestine, the Bisan Center for Research and Development, the Union of Palestinian Women’s Committees and the Union of Agricultural Work Committees.